filecoin-project/filecoin-docs/docs/mine/connectivity.md

  lotus-miner actor set-addrs /ip4/123.123.73.123/tcp/12345 /ip4/223.223.83.223/tcp/23456
 ```

+This step is the best way to ensure your miner is dial-able for storage and retrieval deals!

 ## Checking peer count

 To ensure storage and retrieval deals operate smoothly, it is recommended to check how many peers a miner is connected to after each start-up.
 In the Lotus client, a manual peer check can be performed with the command: